bluebanquise/bluebanquise/resources/documentation/stories.rst

   mkdir /var/www/html/repositories/centos/8/x86_64/my_repo

-And add it into your global repositories, into file /etc/bluebanquise/inventory/group_vars/all/general_settings/repositories.yml or if this repository is only associated with a specific equipment group, add it into the repositories.yml associated with the equipment_profile associated, for
+And add it to your global repositories, into file /etc/bluebanquise/inventory/group_vars/all/general_settings/repositories.yml or if this repository is only associated with a specific equipment group, add it into the repositories.yml associated with the equipment_profile associated, for